Who we are:

 To our many donors and supporters, Thank You!

-Recently published article: Karl and Erik's pioneering and ongoing math dance is featured in an article in Dance Teacher Magazine in the March, 2010 issue.
+Recently published article: Karl and Erik's pioneering and ongoing math dance was featured in an article in Dance Teacher Magazine in the March, 2010 issue.

 Video excerpts of Dr. Schaffer and Mr. Stern Dance Ensemble works are now at YouTube.